Yahya Ibn Ibrahim

 Yahya Ibn Ibrahim (يحيى بن إبراهيم الجدالي) (c.
 1048) was a leader of the Godala tribe in the Adrar plateau modern day Mauritania.
-Yahya Ibn Ibrahim's primary significance was in his involvement with Abdallah ibn Yasin, a Berber Muslim theologian who founded the Almoravid movement.
+Yahya Ibn Ibrahim's primary significance was in his involvement with Abdallah ibn Yasin, a Berber Muslim theologian with whom he founded the Almoravid movement.
+Yahya Ibn Ibrahim is the first Almoravid emir.
+His successor Yahya ibn Umar was his nephew.

 Background

-The Godala were a Berber tribe of the Sanhaja.
-They lived closest to the coast, beyond the Lamtuna.
+Yahya Ibn Ibrahim was from the Godala tribe and is native of Adrar in Mauritania.
+The Godala were a Berber tribe of the Sanhaja tribal confederation.
+They lived in the Saharan desert closest to the coast, beyond the Lamtuna.
 These tribes rose to proclaim the truth, to repel injustice and to abolish all non-canonical taxes (magharim).
 They were Sunnis, strict adherents of the school of Malik ibn Anas.

-Abdallah ibn Yasin began to call people to holy war and made them proclaim the truth.
+Abdallah ibn Yasin began to call people to Jihad and made them proclaim the truth.